armory/docs/content/en/docs/installation/guide/install-on-aws.md

 cp ~/.kube/config ~/aws-spinnaker/kubeconfig-aws
 ```

-## Create a `kubeconfig` file for Halyard/Spinnaker
+## Create a `kubeconfig` file for Halyard/Armory

-Spinnaker will be installed in its own namespace in your EKS or AWS-hosted Kubernetes cluster.
-For the purposes of this document, we will be installing Spinnaker in the `spinnaker-system` namespace; you're welcome to use a different namespace for this.
+Armory will be installed in its own namespace in your EKS or AWS-hosted Kubernetes cluster.
+For the purposes of this document, we will be installing Armory in the `spinnaker-system` namespace; you're welcome to use a different namespace for this.

 We're going to create the following:

-- A namespace called `spinnaker-system` to install Spinnaker in
+- A namespace called `spinnaker-system` to install Armory in
 - A service account for that namespace
 - A role and rolebinding in that namespace, granting permissions to the service account
 - A kubeconfig containing credentials for the service account

 This document uses the Armory `spinnaker-tools` Go CLI (available on [Github](https://github.com/armory/spinnaker-tools)) to create many of these resources.
 There are separate instructions to perform these steps manually.

-Halyard uses this Kubeconfig file to create the Kubernetes deployment objects that create the microservices that compose Spinnaker.
-This same Kubeconfig is passed to Spinnaker so that Spinnaker can see and manage its own resources.
+Halyard uses this Kubeconfig file to create the Kubernetes deployment objects that create the microservices that compose Armory.
+This same Kubeconfig is passed to Armory so that Armory can see and manage its own resources.

 1. Obtain the `spinnaker-tools` CLI tool.
 Go to <https://github.com/armory/spinnaker-tools/releases>, and download the latest release for your operating system (OSX and Linux available).
 You can also use curl: